What’s a contingency period?

-Can I change the contingency period?
+Can I change the contingency period IN escrow?

-A notice of buyer to preform comes with a deadline, usually 2 days, for the buyer to remove their contractual contingency.
-If the buyer does not remove their contingency, the seller has grounds to cancel the contract.
+A notice of buyer to preform comes with a deadline, usually 2 days, for the buyer to remove their contingency.
+If the buyer does not remove their contingency (Respond to the NTB document), the seller has grounds to cancel the contract.

 In that case, the buyer should retain their earnest money deposit, as they are protected by a contingency they have never removed in writing, even if it passed.
 To retrieve the earnest money deposit, mutual cancellation signatures will be required by sellers and buyers, to be provided to escrow.